nurse-the-code/basic-chatgpt-api-prompt-engineering/README.md

 In this example, we use the ChatGPT API to ask the user for a single prompt and then generate a long short story or novella based on the prompt.
 This example can generate outputs up to 20 short chapters long.

-## Intro

-This project uses Python and Poetry.
-To run this project, you'll need the following:
-## Basic ChatGPT API Prompt Engineering Example

-This is a basic example of how to use the ChatGPT API to complete a simple self-directed project.

-In this example, we use the ChatGPT API to ask the user for a single prompt and then generate a long short story or novella based on the prompt.
-This example can generate outputs up to 20 short chapters long.

 ## Usage

 This project uses Python and Poetry.
 To run this project, you'll need the following: